 2012 SS/HG Newbies’ Mini-Fest

 The SS/HG Exchange of 2012 was the largest ever.
+As well as the last.
 Ultimately posting 180 gifts over a stretch extending from the beginning of December 2012 to the end of February 2013.

 And that year there was also an unprecedented number of Newbies to the Exchange.
 In fact there were so many of us that the Newbies (and nearly Newbies) formed an Lj community of their own as a support group.